Frequently Asked Questions

 Does Northwestern offer fee waivers?

-For information about fee waivers for the Northwestern admission application, please contact the Office of Undergraduate Admission directly.
+For information about fee waivers for the Northwestern admission application, please visit the Office of Undergraduate Admission website.

 I have missed the deadline to apply for financial aid.
 What should I do?